vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Displaying a message card

-We now want to show a poem or a positive thoughts message as a message card.
+We now want to show a message of type "Poems" or "Positive thoughts"
+- To make messages more enticing we can display them along with an image
+- We can do that with message cards
 - A message card is made of a text + an image.
 - The Action used to show a message card is "ShowCard"

-To display a message card, you need to specify the source of the message.
+To display a message card, we need to specify the source of the text.
-- One way of specifying the source of a message is to specify a message "Intention".
+- One way of specifying the source of a  text is to specify a message "Intention".
-- An intention is a message categorie such as "GoodMorning", "ThankYou" or "Positive thoughts".
+- An Intention is a message categorie such as "GoodMorning", "ThankYou" or "Positive thoughts".
 - We need to know the relevant Intention Id.
 - Alternativaly, we could specify other sources, such as message Areas, which are groups of Intentions, or message recommandations, which take into account the user personality traits, past app usage or current context.

-In this example, as a user, I can choose betweeen the Intention "Poems" (Intention Id "43B296") and the Intention "Positive thougts" (Intention Id is "67CC40")
+In this example, as a user, I can choose betweeen Intention "Poems" (Intention Id "43B296") and Intention "Positive thougts" (Intention Id "67CC40")

        Commands:
          [